 LAP Scholarship student Sampson Sumo, center, is attending Cuttington College.
 His father John Sumo, one of Judy’s students from the years she taught as a Peace Corps volunteer, is on the left.

 In 2014 Jane visits a girl whom LAP has supported for several years at the Combat Stress School outside Monrovia.
 She and her father greeted Jane with flowers.

-LAP provides funding for a food program at the Obama School, which was started in February, 2015.
-The school’s cafeteria, funded by LAP and completed in early 2014, is used to serve lunch two days a week to all 350 of the Obama students, as well as the school staff.
-The food consists of rice with a soup of bony fish, pinto beans and greens.
-The school hires a cook to shop for and prepare the food each week.
+LAP began providing funding for a food program at the Obama School in February, 2015.
+Two lunches are served each week for all 300 of the students, as well as for the school’s staff.
+The meal consists of rice with a soup of bony fish, pinto beans and greens.
+In 2016 LAP sent the Food Program two safe, energy efficient, woodburning stoves made by an American company called InStove.
+The stoves are designed for locations where women often cook on open fires, which are dangerous for burns and breathing.
+The school hires two cooks to shop for and prepare the food each week.

 Waiting in line to be served lunch

 The principal of the Tubman School in Gbonkonimah visits with Jessie Kekula.

 Children stand in front of a house, with hand prints on the walls.

 Obama's soccer coach visits with students at school.

 An in-service class is held for all Obama teachers.